Nissan-Renault-Mitsubishi alliance won't appoint interim chairman

 The top executives agreed to meet more often, for example on the sidelines of international auto shows, Masuko said.

-Renault (RENA.PA) and Nissan (7201.T) “emphatically reiterated” their commitment to one another at the meeting, he said.
+Renault and Nissan “emphatically reiterated” their commitment to one another at the meeting, he said.